mmf1982/QTnetCDF/README.md

  * right click a line/ marker to bring it to front
  * left click a line/ marker while arrow up to make line thicker (marker larger), arrow down to make it thinner (marker smaller).
  * left click legend while arrow left: make legend text smaller, right arrow to make it bigger
+ * move legend by drag and drop

- ### 2D and 3D plotting
+ ### 2D, 3D and 4D plotting

- Currently, only 2D, 3D or 4D variables can be plotted by directly clicking on them in the TreeView.
+ Currently, only 2D, 3D or 4D variables can be plotted by directly clicking on them in the TreeView (or usining misc, see above.
+Hitting the "plot misc" button does the same to the "misc" variable as double clicking a variable).

  2D/ 3D/ 4D plots have the usual QT possibility of changing color map and limits.
 There is now also a "plot log" which converts the data to log. x, y axis can be converted to log with "k" and "l", as usual.

- For 3D plots, you can slice along x, y or z and use the "+" and "-" buttons to go forward or backward in the file.
+ For 3D plots, you can slice along x, y or z and use the "+" and "-" buttons to go forward or backward in the variable, or write a slice number in the entry field and hit the enter key to confirm.

  While 4D plots are implemented (there are two slicers now, the upper one always has to be at a "higher" axis than the lower, default is first is 0, second is 1), it's use is discouraged since the whole 4D variable is loaded at once and the program might get really slow or even unresponsive.